pas-csc/website/_pages/projects.md

 ---
 # Pasadena Complete Streets Coalition Projects

+The projects highlighted below are only a small sampling of the work we do.
+Check back as we update this page...

 {% for project in site.projects %}

 <h2 style="padding-top:1.5em;"><a href="{{ project.linkURL }}">{{ project.title }}</a></h2>